hashicorp/nomad/website/source/guides/ui.html.md

 Clicking on a client will navigate to the Client Detail page.
 This page shows the status of the client as well as the list of all allocations placed on the client.
 Additionally, all attributes of the machine are itemized.

+This page will automatically update as allocations come and go on the client and the usage stats for an allocation change.

 [![Client Detail][img-client-detail]][img-client-detail]